souravendra/golang-redis-poc/README.md

 - $GET key1 > response will be "value"
 - $APPEND key1 1 > appends "1" to "value"
 - $GET key1 > response will be "value1"
+- $KEYS * > response will be list of all keys in the dictionary
+- $SET key3 value3 EX 10 > sets a kv pair that expires in 10 secs
+- $GET key3 > after 10s will return null